 You’re excited you finally got out of town for a fun weekend away.
 Yay!
 You want to tool around and see the sights, so you made a car rental reservation at the airport location.
 Yay?
 You don’t have a car, so naturally, you don’t have auto insurance.
 Definitely not yay.
 Now you’re wondering if you can skip the high-pressure insurance offers at the rental counter to save a few bucks.

 Depending on your state, rental cars either come with no insurance at all or the state minimum auto liability insurance.
 Damage to the rental car or your own property, as well as medical and vehicle repair bills for the other person beyond any minimal liability provided, won’t be covered.
 If you don’t have your own auto insurance, you can purchase additional coverage through the car rental company, get certain coverages through your credit card, or purchase a non-owned auto insurance policy.

 Rental Cars and Auto Insurance

 The short answer to your question is sure, you could drive off without purchasing auto insurance but it’s not a smart choice - here’s why.
-Car rental companies are not required to provide any insurance at all in many states.
-Even in the states where they have to include the state minimum third-party liability coverage, the limits are often quite low, in the $10,000-$15,000 range.
+Car rental companies are not required to provide any insurance at all in a few states.
+Even in the states where they have to include the state minimum third-party liability coverage, the limits are often quite low, in the $10,000-$25,000 range.
 Medical costs can quickly add up to more than that if the injured person needs an ambulance ride to the emergency room and emergency care.

 Also, any liability insurance that’s included doesn’t cover damage to your rental car or your property.
 Even minor fender benders can cause a surprisingly large dollar amount of damage, especially if you sprung for the premium upgrade on your rental car.
 And what about your tablet, cell phone, and new clothes you bought for the weekend?
 Those wouldn’t be covered either.